prisma/prisma-examples/introspection-only/typescript/sqlite/rest-express/README.md

 );
 ```

-Note that to run the SQL statement against the database, you can use the `sqlite3` CLI in your terminal, e.g.:
+To run the SQL statement against the database, you can use the `sqlite3` CLI in your terminal, e.g.:

 ```bash
 sqlite3 test.db \